hasitha996/doc_chanaling/fontend/README.md

 run fontend with npm start

-this app conect with laravel backend with passport authontication
+this app conect with laravel backend